olesku/filewatcher/README.md

 We also do some checks of the actual data to not send a file the remote already has over again.
 We try to only send the deltas of what has changed when possible to save bandwidth and transfer time.

+Developed and tested on Linux, but might work on other OS'es with a functioning Go compiler.

 ## How to build
 Standalone binary
 ```bash